 “You don’t have to think about love; you either feel it or you don’t.”

-~ From Like Water for Chocolate
+~ from Like Water for Chocolate by Laura Esquivel

 If only it were so simple.
 If only we didn’t have to think about it.
-If only we all just felt love and then acted on it and then somehow magically managed to mutually sustain it for all time.
+If only we all just felt love and then acted on it and then somehow magically managed to mutually sustain love for all time.
 And that was all there was to it.
 It’s wonderful how the movies make love so beautiful, so simple, so logical, so lasting.

 Love must be the most fabulous and complicated and greatest emotion of all time.
 A potent, illogical neurological condition that chemists, biologists, physicists, medical doctors, philosophers, writers and countless others throughout history have struggled to define and explain.

 If you haven’t seen Like Water for Chocolate – it’s a 1992 Mexican film about thwarted love and the power of food.
 Love and food and the connection between them feature big time in this movie.
 A visual feast, it’s based on the book of the same title by Mexican writer, Laura Esquivel.
-At the time of its release, it was the highest grossing Spanish film ever released in North America.
+At the time of its release, it was the highest grossing Spanish-language film ever released in North America.

 In the pretty little hotel I stayed in off the Pino Suarez in Oaxaca, the two middle-aged, somewhat formidable Mexican sisters who ran the place, offered a light breakfast each morning of coffee ladled from a large earthenware jug, and bread or cake – sometimes chocolate cake.
 It made me happy – sitting amongst the flowers in the morning sunshine on the terrace – drinking coffee and eating chocolate cake.

 Until I went to Mexico I thought of this chocolate and raspberry cake only as a rich dessert.
 After Mexico and after watching Like Water for Chocolate, I’m reminded that I don’t eat nearly enough cake for breakfast.